neha271100/PRODIGY_DS_04/README.md

 ### Step 5: Download NLTK Data
 Download the necessary NLTK data components:

-python

-import nltk
+- import nltk
-nltk.download('stopwords')
+- nltk.download('stopwords')
-nltk.download('punkt')
+- nltk.download('punkt')

 ### How to Run
 Download the Dataset: Download the dataset from Kaggle and save it locally.